Wabinab/Xenoblade-Chronicles-3-The-Book/src/19_riku_manana.md

 Eunie: "Upfront and innocent, huh..."
 She turned to look at Riku, referring to something.

-He seemed to get what she meant with the descriptions, rebuted, "Riku is also good honest Nopon."
+He seemed to get what she meant with the descriptions, rebutted, "Riku is also good honest Nopon."

 "Let's not get into that..."
 Eunie seemed unconvinced.